lingondricka2/Upscaler-Detailer/README.md

-Proof of concept node that lets you upscale each segment

-Helps with VRAM issues above 4k upscaling, especially with certain controlnet preprocessors.
+Proof of concept node that upscales the segments inside a detailer node, helps with VRAM issues using controlnet preprocessors with large images.

 Most code taken from Impact-pack https://github.com/ltdrdata/ComfyUI-Impact-Pack